npjohnson/ods_wiki/_includes/templates/device_upgrade.md

     adb -d sideload /path/to/zip
     ```
 {%- endif %}
-    {% include alerts/note.html content="If you previously had any Google Apps add-on package installed on your device, you must install an updated package **before** the first boot of Android!
-If you did not have Google Apps installed, you must wipe the **Data** partition (or perform a factory reset) to install them." %}
 {% if device.is_ab_device or device.uses_twrp != true %}
     {% include alerts/specific/note_signature_check.html %}
 {%- endif %}